HardisonCo/.github/international/paraguay/py-health/hms-etl/index.md

 ## Integration Points

-This document outlines how HMS-ETL is integrated with py_Health systems in Paraguay.
+This document outlines how HMS-ETL is integrated with py-health systems in Paraguay.